 A major supplier of energy to replace fossil fuels

 In addition to its own energy production, Metsä Group is one of the largest suppliers of wood-based biomass in Finland.
 We enable customers to replace fossil fuels, with customers all around the country.
-Metsä Group supplies the equivalent of 3.8 TWh of biomass for bioenergy production that can replace around 1.1 million tonnes of fossil carbon dioxide emissions per year.
-Our external deliveries do more than just offset our climate change effects, as their share is over 41% more than our own annual emissions.
+Metsä Group supplies the equivalent of 3 TWh of biomass for bioenergy production that can replace around 1 million tonnes of fossil carbon dioxide emissions per year.
+Our external deliveries do more than just offset our climate change effects, as their share is over 40% more than our own annual emissions.
+Our direct fossil CO2 emissions were 747,000 tonnes in 2017.

 Focus on energy efficiency

-As well as increasing the share of bioenergy, we are focusing on energy efficiency.
-Metsä Group has improved its energy efficiency by 6% between 2009 and 2016.
+As well as increasing the share of renewable energy, we are focusing on energy efficiency.
+Metsä Group has improved its energy efficiency by 7% between 2009 and 2017.
 Our target is to improve our energy efficiency by 10% between 2009 and 2020.
 Improving energy efficiency is an important element in all of our major production investments.